Project period: 11/2023 – 03/2026

 RECARP

-Regenerative Corn and Rice Agriculture Project (RECARP) in Thailand
+Regenerative Corn and Rice Agriculture Project in Thailand

-Rice and corn are among the most important crops in Thailand, but their farming practices pose significant sustainability challenges for both rural and urban communities, largely contributing to greenhouse gas emissions.
+Rice and corn are among the most important crops in Thailand; however, their farming practices pose significant sustainability challenges for both rural and urban communities, largely contributing to greenhouse gas emissions.
 Rice farming generates methane from flooded paddy fields, while both crops exacerbate air pollution, soil degradation, and emissions through agricultural burning.
-The excessive use of chemical fertilisers, especially nitrogen, further escalates environmental pollution and emissions.
+The excessive use of chemical fertilizers, especially nitrogen, further escalates environmental pollution and emissions.
+Addressing these issues is central to RECARP, which supports Mars in its commitment to achieve net-zero greenhouse gas emissions across its value chains by 2050.
+RECARP not only works to cut emissions in corn and rice farming by promoting regenerative farming practices but also strengthens farmer livelihoods, builds climate resilience, and contributes to sustainable, low-carbon supply chains.

 Our Goals